 Specific considerations when using an AED on children aged between 1 and 8 years, including identification of AED with pediatric capability, pediatric voltage and use of pediatric pads

 How to conduct a visual and verbal assessment of the casualty

-Principles and procedures for application of first aid management of the following scenarios:
+Principles and procedures for the application of first-aid management of the following scenarios: